kanisht09/Data-Structures-and-Algorithms/README.md

    * Name of Algo
    * Implementation and Code
    * Time Complexity
-   * Sample Stabdard Problems (From different coding platforms)
+   * Sample Standard Problems (From different coding platforms)